Mentouring – A 21 Convention Review

 He also helped each man who presented their individual insecurities with talking to women; that isn’t easy when you’ve got 20+ men asking you for a tailored program, but Goldmund hung in there and answered them all.

-Christian McQueen: Christian was the person my wife was worried about as he is ‘The Playboy‘ and seeing the dude live, it’s no fucking joke.
-He is intense when it comes to business, professional when it comes to dealing with those asking questions, and a fucking blast to be around.
-I had a few conversations with the guy and he is a stand up dude who I’d want in my corner any day.
+Christian McQueen: Christian was the person my wife was worried about as he is ‘The Playboy‘ and seeing the dude live, it’s no joke.
+He is intense when it comes to business, professional when it comes to dealing with those asking questions, and a blast to be around.
+I had a few conversations with the man, he’s a stand up dude who I’d want in my corner any day.

 It wasn’t all girls either.
 We talked masculinity, business, family, etc. Most try to pigeonhole him into this one caricature when in fact he is much more and I think that bothers people.